ryanfowler/SwiftQL/README.md

 SwiftQL is a simple wrapper around the SQLite C API written completely in Swift.

-It’s the result of lessons learned with [SwiftData](https://github.com/ryanfowler/SwiftData), with syntax and functionality inspired by the famous [FMDB](https://github.com/ccgus/fmdb) by Gus Mueller.
+This library is the result of lessons learned with [SwiftData](https://github.com/ryanfowler/SwiftData), with syntax inspired by the famous [FMDB](https://github.com/ccgus/fmdb) by Gus Mueller.

 ## Installation